Frequently Asked Questions

 The short answer is no : it is against the law, it is trespassing.
 The only legal way to see it is by kayak.
 The ship is a private property and on a private property.
 The many trespassers are a serious issue for the legal owners whom are strictly against anyone trying to board the vessel.

-If nevertheless you really want to climb aboard for exceptional reasons (i.e. maritime appraisal, press, studies), contact us and we can make an exception.
+If nevertheless you really want to climb aboard for exceptional reasons (i.e. maritime appraisal, press, studies), you will have to contact the owners, for which we can guide you.

 Notice added June 26th 2018 :